Greece slides on bailout targets in political paralysis

-Another Greek official close to bailout negotiations said ministers in the outgoing cabinet have not been authorised to negotiate with Greece's lenders since the May 6 election.
+Another Greek official close to bailout negotiations said ministers in the outgoing cabinet have not been authorized to negotiate with Greece's lenders since the May 6 election.
 A senior party official said the caretaker government would not publish any decrees and all tender procedures were suspended.

-Leftists now favoured to win the next election have alarmed Europe by threatening to tear up the bailout altogether.
+Leftists now favored to win the next election have alarmed Europe by threatening to tear up the bailout altogether.
 But even if the next Greek government wants to keep to the agreement, it will have catching up to do from day one.

-Even before the May 6 election, many reforms were put on the backburner to avoid antagonising voters, officials involved in bailout talks say.
+Even before the May 6 election, many reforms were put on the backburner to avoid antagonizing voters, officials involved in bailout talks say.
 These include a plan to slash spending by over 11.5 billion euros in 2013-2014, which Greece must agree by late June to meet a key bailout target.

 Athens has already cut an initial target to raise 50 billion euros by 2015 down to 19 billion euros after a very slow start.
 Even a revised 3 billion euro target for 2012 alone is now unlikely to be reached, analysts say.

-Greece's lenders are not pleased, as the privatisation fund itself noted in a statement: "The observers to the board of directors representing the European Union and the Eurozone expressed their concern about this decision."
+Greece's lenders are not pleased, as the privatization fund itself noted in a statement: "The observers to the board of directors representing the European Union and the Eurozone expressed their concern about this decision."

 It means the sales of stakes in big ticket assets like betting firm OPAP and refiner Hellenic Petroleum which were set for May will now be pushed back.

 "The 3 billion target cannot be reached.
 The market is in bad shape and Greece has now a level of risk that is turning investors off.
-This is bound to hamper the plan of privatisations," a senior banker said.
+This is bound to hamper the plan of privatizations," a senior banker said.

 EU and IMF policymakers, exasperated by repeated delays on all reform areas over the two years of a first, 110-billion euro bailout, have warned they will not deliver any more aid under the new bailout if Athens veers off the reform track yet again.